rezab/log-analyzer/README.md

-Reporting log files with django.
+Tailing log files from different paths with help of Django and Tornado.